-8.4.8 – No tools, materials, or projects can be stored in fire exits, pathways, hallways, or in other people’s studio spaces.
+8.4.8 – No tools, materials, or projects can be stored in fire exits, pathways, hallways, or in other people’s studio spaces and Cubees.

-8.4.9 – Take appropriate steps to prevent release of dusts or noxious fumes.
+8.4.9 – Take appropriate steps to prevent release of dust or noxious fumes.

 8.4.10 – Keep the work area free from debris, clean spills immediately and remove all sawdust and wood chips.
 Do not bring food or drink into the tool side.